JakeGinnivan/jakeginnivan.github.io/source/_posts/2015-02-02-improving-carnacs-code-part-3.md

 }
 ```

-We simple return a new `CompositeDisposable` which takes any number of IDisposable's as constructor parameters, then when it is disposed it will dispose all of the things passed to it.
+We simply save a new `CompositeDisposable` which takes any number of IDisposable's as constructor parameters to a field called `stopCarnacDisposable`.
+Then when the `MessageController` is disposed it will dispose all of the things streams it has subscribed to including the underlying messages stream.

 To walk through what we see above, I publish the message stream, create the three subscriptions and then I call `.Connect()` on the messageStream (which is now of type `IConnectableObservable<Message>`).